mkrogemann/poller-json/README.md

       }
     }}

-The only feature that is currently implemented is the ability to navigate along a very simple path such as show in these examples:
+The only feature that is currently implemented is the ability to navigate along a very simple path such as those shown in these examples:

     $menu.popup.menuitem[1].value